 The Lyman bequest included an endowment to maintain the collection and support research grants for students, as well as provide acquisitions for books.
 Henry Lyman’s personal library of 78 books, including many rare editions, is located in the Macdonald Library.
 The endowment continues to fund acquisitions to the Lyman book collection, which includes more than 3,700 titles.
 Keith Kevan also donated his collection of books, but they remain in the Museum.
 The Museum’s research laboratory also holds a reprint file, which contains more than 100,000 titles on insect taxonomy, as well as a collection of rare serials, many of which are complete runs.

 The collection is housed in metal cabinets fitted with drawers and arranged by taxonomic order.
 The collection houses irreplaceable type specimens of approximately 100 species, as well as a beetle collected in the 1830s by Charles Darwin.

 Basement level of Centennial Centre, Macdonald campus.

 Access is by appointment.
-Tours can be organized for groups.
 The Curator handles loans of a few thousand specimens each year to researchers from other institutions.